-From these ingredients the challenge is to create an election team, organise all the elements of an election campaign, negotiate the labyrinthine workings of the party, meet the goals set by the state council meeting and all on a budget smaller than Gina Rinehart’s dinner bill and in a timeframe shorter than Tony Abbott’s attention span.
+From these ingredients the challenge is to create an election team, organise all the elements of an election campaign, negotiate the labyrinthine workings of the party and meet the goals set by the state council meeting.
+All this must be done on a budget smaller than Gina Rinehart’s dinner bill and in a timeframe shorter than Tony Abbott’s attention span.

 The campaign team, when hired, will have several goals, principally to win the seats of Newtown and Balmain and win a third upper house seat, as well as support the campaigns in Ballina and Lismore and build the party’s campaigning and organisational capacity.

 These goals were set by the State Delegates Council (state council).
 Very noble goals indeed.

 The problem is that aside from the local groups around Newtown, Balmain, Lismore and Ballina, none of the local groups on state council which voted for these goals actually supported them.

 This is called “in principal” support – it’s a bit like often washed jocks – useful in theory but absolutely useless when support is really required.

 In the NSW Greens “in principle” means you support something when nothing is at stake but then argue vigorously for the opposite outcome if your previous in principle support means other people get the dollars or the power.

 Week one comes and goes.
 Like all first weeks it is a getting to know you exercise.
 I get to know the peacetime (permanent) staff, the campaign staff, such as they currently are, the staff of Tier 1 electorates (Newtown and Balmain) and miscellaneous others.

 I also get to know the members of SECC – the election management committee.
 Our future Kiwi team member will pronounce it as SUCK, which some might allege is an appropriate name.
 It, like many Greens NSW bodies, manages to be less than the sum of its parts.